SringayKeno/kickstarter-analysis/README.md

 ![Theater Outcomes_vs_Launch](Resources/Theater_Outcoms_vs_Launch.png)

-- Two conclusions about the Outcomes based on Goals
+- Conclusions about the Outcomes based on Goals

 The rate of success was higher for campaigns with a funding goal of less than $5,000 (image 2 Outcome vs Goals).
-Campaigns with a funding goal of less than a $1,000 up to $4,999 had a success rate ranging from 73% to 76%.

-Campaigns with goals $45,0000 or more had the greatest chance of failure.
-The range between "45000 to 44900" had a 100% failure rate.
+Campaigns with a funding goal of less than a $1,000 saw nearly an 80% chance of being successful.
+For fundraising goals in the $1000$-4,999 the success rate range was still in the mid seventies.
+As one might expect, the higher the goal for fundrising, the lower the percentage of successful campaigns.
+The exception to this was in the ranges of $35,000- $44,999 range where the success rate was 67%.
+However, once above the $45,000 mark, the success rate plumeted to 0 or a 100% failure rate.

 image 2 Outcome vs Goals